 Here at Quest Recruitment, we know that even when you love your job, you are sometimes susceptible to work day stresses.
 A certain amount of healthy stress can keep you on task and help you to work to your deadlines, however, there can be times when stress becomes too much.
+We all know that getting to a stage of dealing with burnout will not help us in any faucet of our life.
+It is extremely important to take note of when your workload is increasing to a stage that you may need help dealing with.
 When this happens, there are steps that you can take to manage and cope with work-related stress.

 1. Prioritize your work load

-Making a list can be a real stress buster!
-When you take a minute to reflect on your workload and prioritise what must be done, it can break your day into manageable tasks instead of one daunting task
+Making a list can really help to de-stress and reorganise the brain!
+When you take a minute to reflect on your workload and prioritise what must be done, it can break your day into manageable tasks instead of one daunting task.

 2. Form positive relationships in work

 When you are stressed, speaking to someone can help to relieve this.
-Share your thoughts and by working through them with a colleague or a family member, you may find that it becomes less intimidating.
+Share your thoughts with someone that you trust such as a colleague, a friend or a family member and by talking through them you may find that it becomes less intimidating.